jrblevin/markdown-mode/README.md

     automatically indent new lines when the enter key is pressed (default: <kbd>t</kbd>)

+  * `markdown-enable-wiki-links` - syntax highlighting for wiki links (default: `nil`).
+Set this to a non-nil value to turn on wiki link support by default.
+Wiki link support can be toggled later using the function `markdown-toggle-wiki-links`."

   * `markdown-wiki-link-alias-first` - set to a non-nil value to treat aliased wiki links like `[[link text|PageName]]` (default: <kbd>t</kbd>).
 When set to nil, they will be treated as